 Who should be vaccinated against COVID-19 infection?

-The goal is for everyone 12 years of age and older to easily get vaccinated against COVID-19 as soon as large quantities of vaccine are available.
-Once vaccine is widely available, COVID vaccine will be available through doctors’ offices, retail pharmacies, hospitals, federally qualified health centers and county health departments.
+The goal is for everyone 12 years of age and older to easily get vaccinated against COVID-19.
+COVID vaccines are widely available through doctors’ offices, retail pharmacies, hospitals, federally qualified health centers, and county health departments.

 Who is eligible for COVID vaccination in Georgia?